The Adventure of the Bruce-Partington Plans: Plot

 After leaving, Holmes finds that the clerk at the nearby Underground station remembers seeing West on the evening in question.
 Deeply shaken by something, he had taken a train to London Bridge.

 Acting on information from Mycroft, and on what he has learnt thus far, Holmes identifies a person of interest: Hugo Oberstein, a known foreign agent who left town shortly after West's murder.
 Some small reconnaissance shows Holmes that Oberstein's house backs onto an above-ground portion of the Underground line; furthermore, owing to traffic at a nearby junction, trains often stop right under his windows.
 It seems clear that West's body was laid on the train roof just there.

-Holmes and Dr. Watson break into Oberstein's empty house and examine the windows, finding that the grime has been smudged, and there is a bloodstain.
-An Underground train stops right under the window.
+Holmes and Dr. Watson break into Oberstein's empty house and closely examine the windows, finding that the grime has been smudged, and there is a bloodstain.
+An underground train stops right under the window.
 Some messages from the Daily Telegraph agony column, all seeming to allude to a business deal, are also found, posted by "Pierrot".
 Holmes posts a similarly cryptic message in the Daily Telegraph demanding a meeting, signing it Pierrot, in the hopes that the thief might show up at Oberstein's house.